amacss-utsc/amacss_constitution/README.md

 ## Article IX – Executive Meetings

 9.1 – The purpose of executive meetings is to provide a forum for the organizationʼs executives to discuss and make decisions on day-to-day matters affecting the organization.

 9.2 – Executive meetings will be facilitated by the President of the organization.
-The President shall be responsible for:
+The President(s) shall be responsible for:

 <ul style="list-style-type: none;">